KeysonRaphael/Viewers/docs/latest/quick-start.md

 # Quick Start

-This page details how to get an instance of the OHIF Viewer up and running as fast as possible.
+This page details how to get an instance of the mConnect Viewer up and running as fast as possible.
 It shows how to grab a pre-built version of the application, point it at your data source (PACS), and plop it on a web server.